jabuwu/dshipchina-mock/README.md

 - Add bill records for "recharging" balance.
 - Match dshipchina response headers.
 - Check proper status code for a few error responses (search for TODO in code).
+- Allow creating an order in the admin panel.